Players kneel in support of Black Lives Matter in both matches of Premier League's return | Goal.com

 Manchester City and Arsenal players followed Aston Villa and Sheffield United's lead by taking a knee on the pitch in support of the Black Lives Matter movement as the Premier League restarted on Wednesday.

-The reigning Premier League champions are playing host to the Gunners at an empty Etihad Stadium in the second fixture marking the resumption of the top-flight.
+The reigning Premier League champions played host to the Gunners at an empty Etihad Stadium in the second fixture marking the resumption of the top-flight.

 A pre-match tribute video for 'Black Lives Matter' was screened before both teams' adopted the stance which has become synonymous with the movement currently sweeping the globe.